Garth Brooks on his Charley Pride duet, ‘Shallow’ cover and the truth behind that Trump rumor

 The singer still seems unsure of what even happened with the Trump pandemic-ad situation.
 “All I know is my publicist sent us this thing that said, ‘Hey look, I’m not sure what this is coming from, so I’m going to pass on it.’
 I never even saw it.
 I said, ‘Okay.’
 But this must be what it was — nobody’s asked me about it until now.
 So I didn’t hear anything,” Brooks said.
 “My crew knows what’s important for me, and so the things that really hit home, like the changes in music law, stuff like this that affects songwriters, they fill me in on it.
 But the rest of the stuff, they kind of know that if I want to dig into it, I’ll dig into it.
 But with as much misinformation that’s going on out there, it kind of is a deterrent to scan the headlines.”

 The singer also sounded grateful for his legion of loyal fans who clarified on social media that the Politico story didn’t say he agreed to participate.
 “That’s another thing, too, you find as an artist: Your own people that follow you, that love the music, they kind of even and police everything out,” he said.
-“There’s so many battles you never have to fight … they take great care of me, and I feel very lucky.”
+“There’s so many battles you never have to fight. … They take great care of me, and I feel very lucky.”

 Despite the fiercely divisive times, several songs on the album urge listeners to join together to try to improve themselves and the lives of others.
 “The Courage of Love” says “If we’re gonna give our children a future that is bright, then truth must be the answer and love is the light,” while “Message in a Bottle” goes with, “I guess I’ve always been a dreamer, but I’ve seen where dreams can lead, for in the hearts of all believers, there’s only possibility.”